bcancel91/reading-notes/class-01.md

 ### What is a script tag?

-1. "<section>"
+1. A set of tag that tells the browser the type of document.
-2. "<p>"
+2. A set of tags that are made of (p's).
-3. where javascript code is placed in between.
+3. A set of tags where javascript code is placed in between.